You’re about to do your first video interview. What types of questions should you expect?

-In most video interviews, you can expect about three to four questions.
-Each employer uses video interviewing platforms such as SEEK Video Screen system differently.
+In most video interviews, you can generally expect about three to four questions, although each employer uses video interviewing systems differently.
 They can choose how much time to give you for each question and how many opportunities you can have to answer a question.

 Types of questions: